Using the Connector

 server.hostEnv- Specify the IP address on which to start the

 server.nic- Specify the network interface on which to start the

 These options provide Spark applications finer-grained control over

 gpfdist server process addressing.

-The Greenplum-Spark Connector allows you to set each of the port, host, and interface via an environment variable name of your choosing.
+The Connector allows you to set each of the port, host, and interface via an environment variable name of your choosing.
 When you set an option via an environment variable, you can configure a different value for each Spark worker node.
 Setting the Spark worker

 gpfdist address options in your Spark application is described in detail in Specifying the Connector Server Options.